 Most of us take our energy for granted.
 We flick the switch and expect the lights to come on, and we turn the heating on and expect the room to warm up.
 But understanding where our energy comes from and how it is charged can help you get a cheaper deal.

 A kWh or kilowatt-hour is the name given to a unit of energy.
-It is typically used in gas and electricity bills, to determine how much energy a household has consumed over a period of time.
+It is typically used to determine how much energy a household has consumed over a period of time.

 Kilowatts (kW) represent a unit of power whereas a kilowatt-hour (kWh) is a unit of energy.

 Put simply, kW refers to how much energy a device needs to work and kWh represent how much energy has actually been used.

 A power rating is the amount of electrical power needed for an appliance to work at any given moment.
 Energy is what is needed to keep the power going.
 So in order to keep an appliance with a power rating of one kW running for one hour, it would require one kWh of energy.